-Panang Curry is a delectable Thai curry dish that's quick, easy and oh so delicious.
-Make this flavorful dish for dinner tonight!
+Panang Curry is a delectable Thai curry dish that's quick, easy, and oh so delicious.
+Make this flavorful Instant Pot dish for dinner tonight!

 What Makes This Thai Curry Recipe So Wonderful